pickleomar/OrganizationsDirectory/ReadME.md

     The database schema was designed with sub-entities linked via foreign keys to enable faster and more reliable search and filtering.
   - **Data Seeding:**
     A script (`seeddata.py`) automates the process of populating the database with initial, realistic data.

 ---
+## Challenges Faced

+- **Data Consistency:**
+  Ensuring that scraped data from public directories matched the required schema and was cleaned properly.

+- **API Integration:**
+  Adapting to external APIs for geolocation and handling their rate limits and response formats.

+- **Low-Code Backend Adaptation:**
+  Configuring a low-code backend (e.g., Airtable) to support custom filtering and search functionality.

+- **Environment Configuration:**
+  Managing sensitive environment variables securely and ensuring easy setup for end users.

+- **Pagination Handling:**
+  Ensuring the frontend properly handles paginated API responses while maintaining a smooth user experience.

+---